namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 2/5/25
+- Hoping to finish NC-125 today

 ### 2/4/25
-- Will be doing research on a new endpoint today
+- Continued on NC-5 - researching a new endpoint
-- Also have an annual doctors appointment at 10am central - shouldn't take longer than an hour
+- Got urgency on NC-125 so switching gears again with Sean's help to get that done

 ### 2/3/25
 - Continued on NC-5